 The objective of Thriving Places is to support local efforts to building thriving communities.
 Our priority strategies include:

-Goal: Strengthen communities’ ability to pursue their own future through leadership development, capacity-building, planning, and resident engagement.
+Goal: Strengthen communities’ ability to pursue their own future.

 We have a particular focus on assisting communities working hard to improve their own circumstances.

 Goal: Invest in and increase access to quality civic, cultural, and recreational amenities.

 We have particular focus on supporting projects such as libraries, parks, playgrounds, pools, arts and culture spaces, and trails that deliver community-wide benefit.

 Grant: $100,000 capital grant for the construction of an education center.

 Executive Director, Amy Sandeen, on Family Outdoor Club, clients served, and center use:

 “Our family outdoor club is geared towards 2-8 year-olds with their grown-ups, it is intergenerational and that is another thing we work really hard to do is to make sure they can go home and have a shared experience.”

 Creates opportunities for cultural expression and enjoyment of the visual, performing, and literary arts.

 Educates and empowers Latino individuals and families to self-sufficiency.